Azure/azure-sdk-for-net/README.md

     - Functional tests are encouraged, and provide teams with a way to mitigate regressions caused by other code contributions.
   - Code should be commented.
   - Code should be fully code reviewed.
-  - Code should be able to merge into the dev branch being targeted.
+  - Code should be able to merge without any conflicts into the dev branch being targeted.
   - Code should pass all relevant static checks and coding guidelines set forth by the specific repository.
   - All build warnings and code analysis warnings should be fixed prior to submission.
 - As part of the pull request (aka, in the text box on GitHub as part of submitting the pull request):